eLifePathways/batcom/README.md

 This project is proprietary and confidential.
 Unauthorized copying, transfer, or reproduction of the contents of this repository is prohibited.

-© 2025 Johns Hopkins Bloomberg School of Public Health.
+© 2025 Adam Hyde.
 All rights reserved.